Long COVID and post-acute sequelae — NIH Funding Overview

 Learn how to find NIH funding opportunities using the NIH Guide, Grants.gov, FOAs, NIH RePORTER, and program officer outreach.

 Data on this page is sourced from NIH RePORTER, the public NIH grants database.
-Counts and example awards are refreshed daily.
+Counts and example awards reflect a snapshot last refreshed on June 9, 2026; the interactive tools query RePORTER live.
 NIH Grant Explorer is an independent resource and is not affiliated with NIH or the U.S. government.
+Read our data methodology for how these numbers are built and their limitations.